HertogeSimon/CTF-Monitoring/README.md

 1. Add a volume to the Bro container overwriting local.bro
 1. Add a filter to the logstash pipeline if necessary
 1. Add the new fields to logstash-template.json

+**How can I change the dashboards?**

+1. Add a visualization
+2. Add it to a dashboard

 Note: At the moment, a lot of bro output does not get processed.
 You can enable these by moving logstash filters from the disabled to the default pipeline directory.